Traditional 4-H Clubs

 - Location/Time: Fourth Wednesday of the month; 4:00-5:00 pm @ Extension Office.

-- Cookie Rookies 4-H Club members will develop culinary skills while learning new, healthy recipes.
+- Cookie Rookies 4-H Club: Club members will build their culinary skills while exploring new, healthy recipes.

 - Club Leader: Christine Muthler